 3) Social Distancing

 I know, I know!!!
-There are many terms associated with the ‘Rona and those terms are the last thing that most want to hear.
+There are many terms associated with the ‘Rona and the associated terms are the last thing that most want to hear.
 Trust me, I’m rolling my eyes too!

 With that said.
 National Parks were made for social distancing and I’ll leave it at that.